nunit/nunitv2/samples/ReadMe.txt

     Money: This is a C# version of the money example which is found in most xUnit implementations.
 Thanks to Kent Beck.

-    Money-Port: This shows how the Money example can be ported from Version 1 of NUnit with minimal changes.

     Syntax: Illustrates most Assert methods using both the classic and constraint-based syntax.

   JSharp: Samples in J#